HolosDev/CEREScript-Core01-BI/Documents/Storage.md

 ### AtLTemp, AtLNTemp

-Local storage which limited in a spool instance in a time-slot.
+Local storage which limited in a spool instance.

 #### Compatible `VariableIndex`